kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 <h1>Warning</h1>

-If the generated component YAML does't contain a Namespace object, the user will be required to provide one to `clusterctl init` using the `--target-namespace` flag.
+If the generated component YAML doesn't contain a Namespace object, the user will be required to provide one to `clusterctl init` using the `--target-namespace` flag.

 In case there is more than one Namespace object in the components YAML, `clusterctl` will generate an error and abort